KCisSICKnasty/SICKnasty-FO4/README.md

 Settings you must change manually in game:

 Power Armor Handling Improvements - Retain Armor Buffs:

--Backpacks of the Commonwealth - Set holotape "Remove Armor on PA Entry: Always but keep buffs" (or Auto if Survival) or Carryweight is doubled.
+- Backpacks of the Commonwealth - Set holotape "Remove Armor on PA Entry: Always but keep buffs" (or Auto if Survival) or Carryweight is doubled.

 MAIM Speed:

--Set Hotkeys to your preference
+- Set Hotkeys to your preference
--Turn on scroll wheel and configure if you would like
+- Turn on scroll wheel and configure if you would like

 VAFS Redux:

--Set activation hotkey
+- Set activation hotkey
--Set criticals hotkey
+- Set criticals hotkey

-Nuclear Winter:
--Turn on

 Configure anything else to your desire.
 HUD should be good to go as is, but if there are inconsistencies, do let me know!